-IEEE-Eta Kappa Nu (IEEE-HKN) is the student honor society of IEEE and is dedicated to encouraging and recognizing excellence in the IEEE-designated fields of interest.
+IEEE-Eta Kappa Nu (IEEE-HKN), the honor society of IEEE, is dedicated to encouraging and recognizing individual excellence in education and meritorious work, in professional practice, and in any of the areas within the IEEE-designated fields of interest..
 HKN meets every other Wednesday, opposite of IEEE meetings, though HKN members are encouraged to attend IEEE meetings as well.

 HKN invites speakers from industry and UNL faculty to present on career opportunities and interesting EE topics.
 HKN often teams up with IEEE, and past meeting have included an Audio/Video tour of Memorial Stadium, driving Teslas with Dr. Cox, touring NCEE Labs, and hearing representatives from IBM, LI-COR, Bosch, and more talk about job opportunities with their companies.